williamchenghu/FSO2021-bloglist-frontend/README.md

 ### Step 14

 Make a test which checks that the blog's url and number of likes are shown when the button controlling the shown details has been clicked.

+### Step 15

+Make a test which ensures that if the _like_ button is clicked twice, the event handler the component received as props is called twice.